-If you’re looking for more details on health insurance for ages 60 up, Don’s website has some great pointers.
+If you’re looking for more details on health insurance for retirement age individuals, Don’s website has some great pointers.

 The premium is usually the most transparent part of the policy.
 It’s the fine print that’s trickier to understand.
 But even with this straight-forward number, there are a few things to keep in mind: